The Basics of Creating Great Panel Webinars

 7. Discuss the Q&A portion at the end of the webinar.

-Sometimes webinars have scripted questions and answers ahead of time.
-This can be useful if you need to answer questions on certain topics delicately, if a speaker is nervous and worried about messing up, or just to get the ball rolling.
+Sometimes, webinars have scripted questions and answers ahead of time.
+This can be useful if you need to answer questions on certain topics delicately if a speaker is nervous and worried about messing up, or just to get the ball rolling.
 No one likes to be the first person, so a canned question or two at the beginning makes the audience more comfortable asking more.

 Panel Webinar Marketing

 Create a packet of information that you can share with the partner companies so they can help promote the webinar.
-In addition to the webinar logistics like the dates and times, this packet should include all the assets that go into the marketing of a webinar like social media plans, email blast content and dates, plans for images and graphics, speaker bios, registration page content, sample social media messages, and any hashtags, handles or tags that should be included in social media posts.
+In addition to the webinar logistics like the dates and times, this packet should include all the assets that go into the marketing of a webinar, such as social media plans, email blast content and dates, plans for images and graphics, speaker bios, registration page content, sample social media messages, and any hashtags, handles or tags that should be included in social media posts.

 Much of the content that goes into an asset package is going to be created or implemented by different people in different departments.
 Make sure everyone knows the due dates for their work by including them in the asset package if possible.